Skip to main content

 Technology & Automation Driving Faster Closings

-Modern VA loans now move faster than many conventional loans-giving veterans a real opportunity to Close VA Loans Faster with automation.
+Modern VA loans can move through underwriting at speeds comparable to many conventional loans when documentation and appraisal are completed efficiently.
 When paperwork is handled digitally, lenders can Close VA Loans Faster through faster verification and VA underwriting.
-As a result, VA loans in 2025 are no longer seen as slow or complicated - especially when handled by tech-enabled lenders.
+As a result, VA loans in 2026 are no longer seen as slow or complicated - especially when handled by tech-enabled lenders.

 Veterans Can Save Up to 1.5% at Closing with reAlpha